andystewart999/TransportNSW/README.md

 {'stop_id': '2015133', 'route': 'T9 Northern Line', 'due': 2, 'delay': 0, 'real_time': 'y', 'destination': 'Gordon via Lindfield', 'mode': 'Train', 'occupancy': 'n/a', 'trip_id': '151V.1287.126.16.A.8.61670049', 'latitude': -33.89567184448242, 'longitude': 151.1886749267578}
 ```

-* route: bus, train, ferry number
+* route: bus, train, ferry number or line description
 * due: minutes until departure
+* delay: delay in minutes from the scheduled leave time
 * real_time: flag if the journey has real_time information
-* delay: delay in minutes from the scheduled leave time
-* destination: end point of the route
+* destination: end point of the route for that journey
 * mode: The type of journey - train, bus, etc
 * occupancy: The overall occupancy of the vehicle, if available
 * trip_id: The unique trip ID, useful for other API calls such as geolocation